react-auth-kit/react-auth-kit/docs/authdata.md

 Get the Authorized user's state from any Component simply by using `HOC` or `Hooks`

-- To get the Authorized user's state from _Higher Order Components_, use `withAuth`
+- To get the Authorized user's state from _Higher Order Components_, use `withAuthUser`
 - To get the Authorized user's state using _React Hooks_, use `useAuthUser`

 ## Using Hooks